 Learn more about finding internships.

 Looking for an internship?
-Use this checklist to guide you through the process and check Handshake for plenty of opportunities to connect with employers and alumni.
+Use the checklist below to guide you through the process and check Handshake for plenty of opportunities to connect with potential employers.

 Remember: You’re welcome (and encouraged!) to chat with a career advisor as you complete any/all of these steps.